Last Updated on by

 Cost for Installing Radiant Flooring

 So you liked the thought of stepping out of the bathtub onto a warm floor and are now wondering how much money it would take to make this possible.
 Stephanie Cernivec explains that for warming tile in a bathroom costs between $5-$12 per square foot for electrically heated mats or fixing strips, and the price goes up ($15-$20) for heating cables with the waterproof installation.
+In addition, the furnace limit switch is also engineered to shut down the furnace to ensure it doesn’t overheat.
+Visit One Stop’s website to find out more on what is a furnace limit switch.

 You can calculate how much flow heating will cost for your bathroom by using their Radiant Floor Heating Quote Builder.
 On an average bathroom, you’re looking at somewhere between $175-$420 for a floor-heating system or $525-$700 with the waterproof installation.